 Hello, and welcome to Day 3 of the Canadian Bloggers’ Fall Home Tour.
 Once again, I must thank Christina and Shannon for being our gracious hostesses, as well as 21 other blogger friends who have been very busy adding touches of fall decor to their spaces to welcome this beautiful season.

 Before we begin, may I suggest grabbing a hot cup of coffee or tea.
 Maybe a pumpkin spice latte?
-If you’re like me, you’ll want to settle in and soak up every last drop of these lovely fall decorating ideas.
+If you’re like me, you’ll want to settle in and soak up every last drop of these lovely autumn decor ideas.
 Links to each fall home tour are located at the bottom of the post, so be sure to check them out as they unfold all week long.

 Some of the links in this post are affiliate links, which allow me to make a small commission from your purchase without an additional cost to you.
 Thanks for your support!

-For those who are new here, let me start by saying we do not live in the country.
+For those of you who are new here, let me start by saying we do not live in the country.
 Our home is smack dab in the middle of suburbia, in fact.
 But growing up on a farm has left me with a deep sense of nostalgia when it comes to rural living.
 So much so, that we’ve begun looking…

 Until we find that place, our current home is where I have fun playing around with different styles.
 Take this french farmhouse inspired tablescape, for instance.

 When we renovated our kitchen and dining area a couple years ago, I kept it simple for that reason.
-White cabinets, a subway tile backsplash, marble quartz countertops and wide plank white oak floors were the classic finishes I selected to easily change up decorating styles from season to season.
+White cabinets, subway tile backsplash, marble quartz countertops and wide plank white oak floors were the classic finishes I selected to easily change up decorating styles from season to season.
 If I wanted to…

-Last fall, I mixed vintage decor with some new pieces to create an eclectic table setting.
+Last fall, I mixed vintage decor with some new pieces to create an eclectic fall table setting.
 This time, I envisioned Sunday brunch in the beautiful fields of Provence.
 A girl can dream, right?

 Of course, I always like to use what I have on hand and only picked up a few new decor pieces like the embossed salad plates, french linen napkins and glass candle holders.
 They’re staples that can be used down the road too.